How to Get Rid of Acne Scars? – Hydroquinone, Retinoids, and More

-The only type of acne scar that can be treated relatively quickly is PIH.
+- The only type of acne scar that can treat relatively quickly is PIH.
 You may see a substantial improvement in PIH after just professional treatment or a few weeks of using an over-the-counter product.

 Get rid of acne scars in less than 6 months

 These treatments require consistent use of a topical product or several in-office procedures to treat acne scars.

 Gradually active ingredients or methods fade scars by breaking up scar tissue, increasing the rate of cell turnover, or lightening hyperpigmentation.

 - The Chemical Reconstruction of Skin Scars (CROSS) technique involves applying 70% trichloroacetic acid (TCA) directly to ice picks and wagon scars.

 - TCA breaks down scar tissue and encourages the growth of new, healthy skin.

 - It is more effective than full-face chemical peels for small, deep scars.
 The procedure is repeated every two weeks for three months or until the scars disappear.